KurtPfeifle/AppImage-manpages/markdown/AppImage-linuxdeployqt-manpage.md

 ## Differences to `macdeployqt`

 `linuxdeployqt` is conceptually based on Qt's [Mac Deployment Tool](http://doc.qt.io/qt-5/osx-deployment.html), `macdeployqt`.
-`macdeployqt` lives in the tools applications of the Qt Toolkit.
+`macdeployqt` lives in the set of tools applications of the Qt Toolkit.
-`linuxdeployqt` however has been changed to a slightly different logic and to other tools needed for Linux.
+`linuxdeployqt` however has been changed to a slightly different logic and to other tools needed for Linux:

-* Instead of an `.app` bundle for macOS, this produces an [AppDir](http://rox.sourceforge.net/desktop/AppDirs.html) for Linux (see also `man AppImage-AppDir.man`).
+* Instead of an `.app` bundle for macOS, this produces an [AppDir](http://rox.sourceforge.net/desktop/AppDirs.html) for Linux (see also `AppImage-AppDir(7)`).
 * Instead of a `.dmg` disk image for macOS, this produces an [AppImage](http://appimage.org/) for Linux.
   An AppImage is quite similar to a .dmg but it directly executes the contained application rather than just opening a window on the desktop from where the application can be launched with an extra action.